Learning about learning by many-body systems: Results

+We detect and quantify four facets of learning: classification ability, memory capacity, discrimination, and novelty detection.
+One \emph{classifies} a stimulus by answering the question ``Which of the possible stimuli is this one?''
+A system's \emph{memory capacity} is the number of fields that the system can remember.\footnote{ (We use the term ``memory capacity'' in the physical sense of~\cite{Keim_19_Memory}.
+A more specific, technical definition of ``memory capacity'' is used in reservoir computing~\cite{Jaeger_02_Short}.)} One performs \emph{novelty detection} by answering the question ``Have I encountered this stimulus before?''
+One \emph{discriminates} between stimuli $A$ and $B$ by answering ``How much of the present stimulus consists of $A$, and how much consists of $B$?''

-\emph{How to detect and quantify a many-body system's learning of a drive, using representation learning:} Learning has many facets; we detect and quantify four: classification ability, memory capacity, the discrimination of similar fields, and novelty detection.
-We illustrate with classification here and detail the rest in~\cite[Sec.~II]{Zhong_20_Learning}.
-Other facets of learning may be quantified similarly.
-Our representation-learning approach detects and measures learning more reliably and precisely than absorbed power does.
-The code used is accessible at~\cite{Github_repo}.
+Below, we illustrate the application of our toolkit by quantifying classification ability.
+The Methods show how to apply our toolkit to the other three facets of learning.
+Further facets may be quantified similarly.
+Our machine-learning approach detects and measures learning more reliably and precisely than absorbed power does.
+Code used and data generated are accessible at~\cite{Github_repo}.

-A system \emph{classifies} a drive when identifying the drive as one of many possibilities.
-A variational autoencoder, we find, reflects more of a spin glass's classification ability than absorbed power does: We generated random fields $A$, $B$, $C$, $D$, and $E$.
+A system \emph{classifies} a stimulus when identifying the stimulus as one of many possibilities.
+First, we detail the protocol run on the spin glass.
+Second, we show how to measure the spin glass's classification ability using representation learning.
+Third, we measure the spin glass's classification ability using absorbed power.
+The neural network, we find, reflects more of the spin glass's classification ability than absorbed power does.

+The spin glass underwent the following protocol.
+We generated random fields $A$, $B$, $C$, $D$, and $E$.
 From 4 of the fields, we formed the drive $\mathcal{D}_1 := \{A, B, C, D\}$.
 On the drive, we trained the spin glass in each of 1,000 trials.
-In each of 1,000 other trials, we trained a fresh spin glass on a drive $\mathcal{D}_2 := \{A, B, C, E\}$.
+In each of 1,000 other trials, we trained a refreshed spin glass on a drive $\mathcal{D}_2 := \{A, B, C, E\}$.
 We repeated this process for each of the 5 possible 4-field drives.
-Ninety percent of the trials were randomly selected for training our neural network.
+Ninety percent of the trials were randomly selected for training the neural network.
 The rest were used for testing.

-Using the variational autoencoder, we measured the spin glass's ability to classify drives: We identified the configurations occupied by the spin glass at a time $t$ in the training trials.
+We measured the spin glass's ability to classify drives, using the neural network, as follows: We fixed a time $t$, then identified the configurations occupied by the spin glass at $t$ in the spin-glass-training trials.
 On these configurations, we trained the neural network.
-The neural network populated the latent space with dots (as in Fig.~\ref{fig_Latent_Space}) whose density formed a probability distribution.
+The neural network populated the latent space with dots (similarly to in Fig.~\ref{fig_Latent_Space}).
+The dots generated by drive $\mathcal{D}_j$ approximated a probability density $P_j$, for each of $j = 1, 2, 3, 4, 5$.